lin2020/SimpleEmailClient/README.md

 - __`test`__ - Contains test units that used to test each functional class in src folders

 #### `compile`
 For each class, there is a test class for unit test.
-You can compile a class and then compile its test class and run test program to see how it work.For example:
+You can compile a class and then compile its test class and run test program to see how it work.
+For example:
 ``` cmd
 // compile a com class
 javac -d bin -cp bin com/protocol/Pop3.java